rss logo

 Introduction

-• WireGuard is a modern and efficient VPN solution, known for its:
+• WireGuard is a modern and highly efficient VPN solution, known for its:

 • Excellent performance

-• Strong security (with a minimal attack surface and cryptographically sound design)
+• Robust security, thanks to a minimal attack surface and sound cryptographic design

-I previously worked with WireGuard VPN during the Debian 11 era, and the release of Debian 12 Bookworm presents a perfect opportunity to refresh and enhance that original tutorial.
+I previously worked with WireGuard VPN during the Debian 11 cycle.
+With the release of Debian 12 Bookworm, it’s the perfect time to revisit and improve that original tutorial.

-This step-by-step guide will walk you through configuring a Debian GNU/Linux server to serve as a WireGuard VPN gateway, enabling remote Windows clients to securely connect and access a private LAN.
+This step-by-step guide will show you how to configure a Debian GNU/Linux server to act as a WireGuard VPN gateway, allowing remote Windows clients to securely connect and access a private LAN network.

 • WireGuard Server: